LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### System

 This component will provide a central registry of up-to-date system information.
 Especially network height, nonce, broadhash, nethash and network specific constants.
+This component will use channels and events to make all instances of the component stay in sync in different modules.

 ## Modules